Meral Hussein-Ece, Baroness Hussein-Ece: Early life

 Baroness Hussein-Ece was born in Islington.
-Her Turkish Cypriot parents, Ayshe Cuma Abdullah (mother) and Hasan Nihat Hussein (father), came to the UK from Cyprus in the early 1950s, and settled in Islington, North London.
+Her Turkish Cypriot parents, Ayşe Cuma Abdullah (mother) and Hasan Nihat Hüseyin (father), came to the UK from Cyprus in the early 1950s, and settled in Islington, North London.
 Ece and her second cousin Tracey Emin's paternal great-grandfather, Abdullah, was reportedly a Sudanese slave in the Ottoman Empire.

 Career

 Ece originally studied art history and fine art at Sir John Cass School of Art, Architecture and Design, before going to work in local government and training as a librarian.
 She subsequently worked for Islington Council's Race Equality Unit, then went to work as a senior manager in the National Health Service, including as chief officer for Haringey Community Health Council.

 She was elected as to Hackney Council as a Labour Party councillor for Clissold ward in 1994, and was Deputy Leader in 1995 and 1996.
 She was the first woman from a Turkish/Cypriot background elected to public office in the UK.

 Following a split in the Hackney Labour group, in 1997 Ece joined the Liberal Democrats; she was re-elected to Hackney Borough Council in Dalston ward in 1998.
-She was instrumental in setting up the very first Turkish Women's Group, and establishing a domestic violence project for Turkish and Kurdish women.
+She was instrumental in setting up the very first Turkish Women's Group, and establishing a domestic violence project for Turkish and Kurdish women in London.

 In the local government elections of 2002, was elected as Liberal Democrat councillor for Mildmay ward on Islington Council.
 She was the Cabinet Member for Health and Social Care from 2002 to 2006, serving as chair of the Islington Health Partnership board and as a member of Islington Primary Care Trust board.
 She was also a non-executive director of Camden and Islington Mental Health and Social Care Trust.

 After being re-elected in 2006, Ece was chair of the Overview and Scrutiny Committee from 2007 to 2009.
 In November 2009, Ece was appointed as a commissioner to the Equality and Human Rights Commission (EHRC).
 In November 2012, Hussein-Ece and Lord Simon Woolley were not reappointed to their roles and later claimed that they had been forced out because they were "too loud and vocal" about issues of race.